MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

     **File name convention**

-    In order to match the right files in :file:`COORDS_TRACED_FID` to the tomograms specified in you particles.star it is necssary that the tomogram filename (without extension) is contained in the filename of :file:`COORDS_TRACED_FID`
+    In order to match the right files in :file:`COORDS_TRACED_FID` to the tomograms specified in you particles.star it is necessary that the tomogram filename (without extension) is contained in the filename of :file:`COORDS_TRACED_FID`